--c, --check Enable check-only mode.
+- -c Enable check-only mode.
 The existing sudoers file will be checked for syntax errors, owner and mode.
 A message will be printed to the standard output describing the status of sudoers unless the -q option was specified.
 If the check completes successfully, visudo will exit with a value of 0.
-If an error is encountered, visudo will exit with a value of 1. -f sudoers, --file=sudoers Specify an alternate sudoers file location.
-With this option, visudo will edit (or check) the sudoers file of your choice, instead of the default, /etc/sudoers.
+If an error is encountered, visudo will exit with a value of 1. - -f sudoers Specify an alternate sudoers file location.
+With this option visudo will edit (or check) the sudoers file of your choice, instead of the default, /etc/sudoers.
 The lock file used is the specified sudoers file with ".tmp" appended to it.
-In check-only mode only, the argument to -f may be '-', indicating that sudoers will be read from the standard input. - -h, --help Display a short help message to the standard output and exit. - -q, --quiet Enable quiet mode.
+In check-only mode only, the argument to -f may be '-', indicating that sudoers will be read from the standard input. - -h The -h (help) option causes visudo to print a short help message to the standard output and exit. - -q Enable quiet mode.
 In this mode details about syntax errors are not printed.
-This option is only useful when combined with the -c option. - -s, --strict Enable strict checking of the sudoers file.
+This option is only useful when combined with the -c option. - -s Enable strict checking of the sudoers file.
 If an alias is used before it is defined, visudo will consider this a parse error.
-Note that it is not possible to differentiate between an alias and a host name or user name that consists solely of uppercase letters, digits, and the underscore ('') character. -V, --version Print the visudo and sudoers grammar versions and exit. -x output_file, --export=output_file Export a sudoers in JSON format and write it to output_file.
-If output_file is '-', the exported sudoers policy will be written to the standard output.
-By default, /etc/sudoers (and any files it includes) will be exported.
-The -f option can be used to specify a different sudoers file to export.
-The exported format is intended to be easier for third-party applications to parse than the traditional sudoers format.
-The various values have explicit types which removes much of the ambiguity of the sudoers format.
-Debugging and sudoers plugin arguments visudo versions 1.8.4 and higher support a flexible debugging framework that is configured via Debug lines in the sudo.conf(5) file.
-Starting with sudo 1.8.12, visudo will also parse the arguments to the sudoers plugin to override the default sudoers path name, UID, GID and file mode.
-These arguments, if present, should be listed after the path to the plugin (i.e. after sudoers.so).
-Multiple arguments may be specified, separated by white space.
-For example: Plugin sudoers_policy sudoers.so sudoers_mode=0400 The following arguments are supported:
+Note that it is not possible to differentiate between an alias and a host name or user name that consists solely of uppercase letters, digits, and the underscore ('') character. - -V The -V (version) option causes visudo to print its version number and exit.
+ENVIRONMENT The following environment variables may be consulted depending on the value of the editor and env_editor sudoers settings: VISUAL Invoked by visudo as the editor to use EDITOR Used by visudo if VISUAL is not set FILES /etc/sudoers List of who can run what /etc/sudoers.tmp Lock file for visudo DIAGNOSTICS sudoers file busy, try again later.